simzeee/FindAFarm/README.md

 ![](githubReadMe/searchGoogleMap.png)

 Then, once a farm is selected, the guest can view between one and 5 photos as well as details concerning what the farm offers in order to get an idea for what staying at this farm would be like.
+Farmers can see their current posted farm and edit each feature individually.

 ![](githubReadMe/oneFarmImages.png)
 ![](githubReadMe/oneFarmEdit.png)

-Farmers can see their current posted farm and edit each feature individually.
-When creating a farm, they must choose and input the various characteristics as as well as photos and amenities that they will offer.
+ When creating a farm, the farmer must choose their location and input the various characteristics as as well as photos and amenities that they will offer.

 ![](githubReadMe/createFarmForm.png)